 NH Supreme Court Holds Municipal Technical Review Group is not a Public Body Subject to Right-to-Know Law

 New Hampshire’s Right-to-Know law, RSA Chapter 91-A, is a powerful tool in requiring transparency in governmental decision-making.
-The law requires the government to conduct public business in meetings that are open to the public to encourage accountability and transparent decision-making.
+The law requires the government to conduct public business in meetings that are open to the public.
+This encourages accountability and transparent decision-making.

 The Right-to-Know law applies to all public bodies including unelected advisory committees that provide recommendations on proposed policy matters.
-For example, municipal planning boards act as advisory boards in recommending ordinance amendments to local governmental bodies, and are required to hold open, public meetings.
+For example, municipal planning boards act as advisory boards in recommending ordinance amendments to local governmental bodies.
+They are required to hold open, public meetings.

 However, it is not always clear when a regular meeting of governmental employees behind closed doors crosses the threshold and triggers the open-meeting requirements of the Right-to-Know law.
 This question was at issue in the NH Supreme Court’s decision in Martin v.
 City of Rochester, issued on June 9, 2020.